-U.S. General Sherman in 1864 helped end Confederate concentration camps, a victory followed with public campaigns of “do not forget”.
-Then 80 years later in 1944, 10s of thousands of American-made M4 tanks named after him helped end the Nazi concentration camps, followed with public campaigns of “do not forget”….
+U.S. General Sherman in 1864 famously helped end the Confederate concentration camps, a huge victory for American liberators followed with public campaigns of “do not forget”.
+Then 80 years later in 1944, 10s of thousands of American-made M4 tanks named after him famously helped end the Nazi concentration camps, followed with public campaigns of “do not forget”….

 How did Sherman’s name come to represent an unmistakable force of good in two similar efforts so far apart?

 Way back in 1915 Churchill funded development of a novel giant “landship” concept meant to break through trenches, barbed wire and machine gun nests.

 Prime Minister Herbert Asquith received a suggestion from a colleague: “It would be quite easy in a short time to fit up a number of steam tractors with small armoured shelters, in which men and machine guns could be placed, which would be bullet-proof.
 Used at night, they would not be affected by artillery fire to any extent.
 The caterpillar system would enable trenches to be crossed quite easily, and the weight of the machine would destroy all barbed-wire entanglements.”
 The writer was Winston Churchill.
 His letter marked the first step toward the practical evolution of the tank in World War I.

 Initial engineering, of what essentially was an armored Ford tractor, impressed the British War Office so much by February 1916 they ordered hundreds built under the strictest secrecy.

 In other words the “landship” concept was prohibited from being called that in order to deny German spies any insight.
 A “Landships Committee” had been flagged by late 1915 as a risk — requiring rename.
 A senior officer (likely Major General Ernest Swinton) then proposed documents and designs use instead the phrase Water Carriers (WC).